apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 2 - Developing Offline/README.md

 4. Now you should see a `node_modules` directory containing all the dependencies

-## Run and test a hosted function locally
+## Run and test a hosted target locally
 1. Now that we have the scripts directory ready we can execute the `first.js` script directly from your local machine.
 Execute the script by simply runnin node against it:

 ```bash